The graphical part - the diagram - is one of the three main areas in your schedule and is positioned in the middle of the view

 The picture below illustrates the different display modes:

-- Info symbol indicates comments on the routing line
+• Info symbol indicates additional information on the routing line

-In Business Central, users can add additional information to a production order routing line by creating comments, e.g., for describing certain specialties that need to be followed during the production process.
+In Business Central, users can add additional information to a production order routing line by creating comments, tool information, personnel information, and quality measure information that are used, e.g., for describing certain specialties that need to be followed during the production process.
 As this is, of course, valuable information, the VAPS now helps the planner to quickly recognize whether a production order line has such a comment so that the special requirements are not overlooked.

 To activate this feature, tick the according option in the "General" settings of the VAPS setup dialog: